What boots should you wear on a 4G pitch?

 The short answer is yes – but it’s not quite as simple as that.

-Can you wear studs on 4G pitches?
+Can you wear studs on 4G fields?

 First, make sure that your studs are made of soft material such as rubber or plastic.